Why you should register to vote

 Expatriate UK citizens

-During July or August you will receive a letter from us telling you about the changes and what you need to do.
-Find out more about the changes to how you register to vote on the gov.uk website.
+Find out more about the changes to how you register to vote on the government's website

 If you are not registered to vote